Zoeyism/custom_robo_model_swapper/README.md

   7. Replace the two files inside that folder that have the same names as the app-created files.
 Save your changes.
   8. You're done!
 All gameplay and in-game cutscenes will have that character replaced with your selected model.

 Let me know about any issues or bugs that come up!
+Thanks to the developer of PySimpleGUI for making it easy to make this app!